MicroStrategy pledges to buy more BTC despite paper loss on its holdings of $424.8M in Q2 By Cointelegraph - Up News Info

 Business intelligence and mobile software firm MicroStrategy has pledged to buy more despite reporting impairment losses of $424.8 million in Q2.

-This is only a paper loss however based on the price of Bitcoin at the end of the quarter and does not reflect a realized loss.
-Depending on how you add the figures up, MicroStrategy appears to have made nearly a billion dollars more from Bitcoin than it spent.
+This is only a paper loss, however, based on the price of Bitcoin at the end of the quarter and does not reflect a realized loss.
+Depending on how you add the figures up, MicroStrategy appears to have made nearly one billion dollars more from Bitcoin than it spent.

 Continue Reading on Coin Telegraph